Cheap Electrician vs Quality Electrician: What You're Really Paying For

 Six months later:

-- Washing machine motor burned out ($800 replacement)
+- Washing machine motor burned out (full replacement needed)

 - Home insurance claim rejected (unlicensed work)